-Prior to joining UCS, Dr. Cleetus worked as a consultant for the World Wildlife Fund, doing policy-focused research on the links between sustainable development, trade and ecosystems in Asia and Africa.
-She also worked for Tellus Institute in the energy and environment program, under the mentorship of Steve Bernow.
+Prior to joining UCS, she worked as a consultant for the World Wildlife Fund, conducting policy-focused research on the links between sustainable development, trade, and ecosystems in Asia and Africa.
+She also worked for Tellus Institute in the energy and environment program.

 Dr. Cleetus holds a PhD and an MA in economics from Duke University and a BS in economics from West Virginia University.

 Dr. Cleetus has been quoted widely, including by the Associated Press, Reuters, The Boston Globe, The Washington Post, Christian Science Monitor, CNN, Politico, USA Today, and U.S. News & World Report, and has appeared on Al Jazeera America, The Today Show, and National Public Radio.